fixie-ai/fixie-examples/README.md

 ## Building agents locally

+You can scaffold out a default agent by running: `fixie init`

 Fixie makes it easy to build, test, and debug your agents locally.
 To build an agent you need two files:
-* agentname.yaml
+* `agent.yaml`
-* main.py
+* `main.py`

-In the `agentname.yaml` file you will have the following fields:
+In the `agent.yaml` file you will have the following fields:

 ```markdown
 handle: "agent"